Saturday 17 April 2010

 Hello and welcome to my blog!

-This is a new medium for me and i thought it would be a good idea as i have alot of opinions and musings on life which alot of my friends would probably be bored of, plus the wondrous joy
+This is a new medium for me and i thought it would be a good idea as i have alot of opinions and musings on life which alot of my friends would probably be bored of, plus the wondrous joy of being able to edit what you mean rather than spewing out alot of inane babble is very useful!

 I thought i'd start off by posting a great thing which could help alot of people.
 I get emails from Oxfam and this one particularly stood out for me.
 It's called ' the robin hood tax' and it seems like a great idea: